jasongeslois/LearnTidyML/README.md

 **Version**: 0.3.0
 **License**: MIT

-Built with assistance from Anthropic's Claude AI Sonnet 4.5
+Developed with AI coding assistance: Claude Sonnet 4.5 and Claude Opus 4.5 (Anthropic) for core structure and logic; Gemini 3.0 (Google) for debugging and optimization.

 ## References